microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 ### Neural networks and modern virtual assistants

-In more recent times, the technological evolution of the hardware, capable to handle larger amount of data and more complex computations, encouraged research in the AI fields, leading to the development of advanced machine learning algorithms – called neural networks or deep learning algorithms.
+In more recent times, the technological evolution of the hardware, capable of handling larger amounts of data and more complex computations, encouraged research in the AI fields, leading to the development of advanced machine learning algorithms – called neural networks or deep learning algorithms.

 Neural networks (and in particular Recurrent Neural Networks – RNNs) significantly enhanced natural language processing, enabling the representation of the meaning of text in a more meaningful way, valuing the context of a word in a sentence.

-This is the technology which powered the virtual assistants born in the first decade of the new century, very proficient in interpreting the human language, identifying a need, and performing an action to satisfy it – like answering with a pre-defined script or consuming a 3rd party service.
+This is the technology that powered the virtual assistants born in the first decade of the new century, very proficient in interpreting the human language, identifying a need, and performing an action to satisfy it – like answering with a pre-defined script or consuming a 3rd party service.

 ### Present day, Generative AI

-So that’s how we came to Generative AI today, that can be seen as a subset of deep learning.
+So that’s how we came to Generative AI today, which can be seen as a subset of deep learning.

 ![AI, ML, DL and Generative AI](./images/AI-diagram.png)